chjackson/survextrap/README.md

 Any number of rows can be supplied for the "external" data, and the time intervals do not have to be distinct or exhaustive.

-The package has been developed under the expectation that many forms of external data that might be useful for survival extrapolation (such as population data, registry data or elicited judgements) can be manipulated into this common "count" form.
+Many forms of external data that might be useful for survival extrapolation (such as population data, registry data or elicited judgements) can be manipulated into this common "count" form.

 ### Principles